-James Boyce is a writer and historian.
-His books include Born Bad: Original Sin and the Making of the Western World, Losing Streak: How Tasmania Was Gamed by the Gambling Industry and Van Diemen’s Land.
+James Boyce is a writer and historian whose books include Born Bad: Original Sin and the Making of the Western World.
+He is a Research Associate at the University of Tasmania.

 By this author

 Does a belief in the End Times inform Scott Morrison’s response to the bushfire crisis?